This is the multi-page printable view of this section. Click here to print.

 • expiry - section for various expiration settings, including token settings:

-• idTokens - the lifetime of id_token.
-It is preferable to use short-lived id tokens.
+• idTokens - the lifetime of if tokens.
+It is preferable to use short-lived id tokens, e.g., 10 minutes.

 • refreshTokens - section for various refresh token settings: